 #6 Connect with universities

 Ideally, recruitment agencies should connect with universities, to offer training and connect students with jobs.
-Budding Talents Recruitments is Australia’s first agency devoted to students and graduates.
-They offer a professional internship program, graduate placement program and an Australian traineeship program.
+Budding Talents Recruitments is United States’s first agency devoted to students and graduates.
+They offer a professional internship program, graduate placement program and an United States traineeship program.
 This is a great way to help graduates enter the workforce and advance their career.
 From an employee's point of view, this is definitely something other recruitment agencies should consider doing.

 #7 Don’t Tell Me What The Employer Wants to Hear